Diuit/DUChat-iOS-demo/README.md

 14. Run the app again, and you should see the **chat id** of newly created chat room in the debug console.
 Write down this chat id for later use.

-24. There will be only one direct chat room between two users.
-Therefore no matter how many times you call `createDirectChatRoomWith`, you will always get the same chat id.
+15. There will be only one direct chat room between two users.
+Therefore no matter how many times you call `createDirectChatRoom`, you will always get the same chat id.

 ### Build Basic UI & Send Messages